mcroydon/subzero/README.md

 * [Cornell University Autonomous Underwater Vehicle](http://www.cuauv.org/) contains lots of information about their builds and [lots of open source software](https://github.com/cuauv/software).
 They [published a paper](http://www.cuauv.org/pdfs/Cornell_Journal_Paper_RS15.pdf) about their most recent vehicle, Argo.
 * [Woods Hole Oceanographic Institution](http://www.whoi.edu/) has [an AUV page](http://www.whoi.edu/main/auvs) with links to several vehicles.
 * [The Cave Pearl Project](https://edwardmallon.wordpress.com/) has a lot of info on DIY encasing and sensors.
+* [OpenROV](http://www.openrov.com/) have been working on ROVs in the open for awhile and also sell kits.
 * [The Autonomous Undersea Systems Institude](http://ausi.org/)
 * [Autonomous Undersea Vehicle Applications Center](http://auvac.org/)